 Only grades earned at MacMurray are included in calculating the grade point average for probation or dismissal.

-Any student whose cumulative grade point average is less than 1.00 after the second or subsequent semester at MacMurray will be dismissed.
-Any student who has been on academic probation for the first two semesters at MacMurray, or for any three semesters at MacMurrray, and who remains on probation after the next semester will be dismissed.
+Any student whose cumulative grade point average is less than 1.00 after the second semester will be dismissed.
+Any student who has been on academic probation for the first two semesters at MacMurray and who remains on academic probation after the next semester will be dismissed.
+Any student with three semesters on academic probation will be dismissed.
 A student who has been dismissed twice for unsatisfactory scholarship will not be readmitted.

-Within thirty days from the date of the dismissal notice, a student who has been dismissed for academic reasons may appeal the dismissal to the Academic Standards Committee, citing extenuating circumstances.
-Appeals of that committee’s decisions may be made to the Dean of the College.
-(If the committee is not able to meet, the appeal may be made directly to the Dean of the College.)
+Within thirty days from the date of the dismissal notice, a student who has been dismissed for academic reasons may appeal the dismissal to the Vice President for Academic Affairs and Student Life, citing extenuating circumstances.

-Application for Graduation: In addition to fulfilling all requirements for a degree—general education requirements, major requirements, total hours, minimum grade point average—a student must file with the Registrar’s office an Application for Graduation, specifying when the student wants the degree.
+In addition to fulfilling all requirements for a degree — general education requirements, major requirements, total hours, minimum grade point average — a student must file with the Registrarís office an Application for Graduation, specifying when the student wants the degree.
 The degree will be awarded at the end of any term after the student has completed all requirements.
 Ordinarily this will be as soon as the student is eligible, but the date of graduation may be postponed if the student wishes.

-An official transcript of credits is issued by the Registrar’s office upon receipt of a written request, including the student’s signature, and payment of $10.
+An official transcript of credits is issued by the Registrarís office upon receipt of a written request, including the studentís signature, and payment of $10.
 Transcripts may be ordered over the Internet via the National Student Clearinghouse at www.studentclearinghouse.org or directly from the Records and Registration office at MacMurray.
 In accordance with the Federal Educational Rights and Privacy Act of 1974, telephone requests cannot be accepted.